rishi-analytics/Rishi_Profile/About Me.md

 ## 🔥 Why I Am a Good Fit

 I am confident that my diverse **technical skills**, **problem-solving mindset**, and strong personal values make me an ideal candidate for **Data Analyst**, **Business Analyst**, or **Business Intelligence Analyst** roles.
+Creativity is at the core of what I do.
 My experience in data analysis, visualization, and collaboration equips me to contribute meaningfully to any team.

 ---